 The Tribeca Film Festival was the first major event to be held in Lower Manhattan after September 11, 2001.
 Since 2002, the Tribeca Film Festival has been a major event drawing hundreds of thousands of visitors to Lower Manhattan.
 The inaugural Festival in May 2002 became a critical and popular success attended by more than 150,000 people and generating more than \$10.4 million in revenues for Tribeca merchants.
-In addition to the screening of films by upand-coming filmmakers, the Tribeca Film Festival provides free programs that make the Tribeca Film Festival a beneficial event for the Lower Manhattan cultural, residential, and business community.
+In addition to the screening of films by up-and-coming filmmakers, the Tribeca Film Festival provides free programs that make the Tribeca Film Festival a beneficial event for the Lower Manhattan cultural, residential, and business community.
+LMDC has received letters of support for the funding of these free programs from Lower Manhattan elected officials and civic organizations, including Senator Hillary Rodham Clinton, Speaker of the State Assembly Sheldon Silver, and Assemblymember Deborah Glick.
 To ensure that these events continue, LMDC will provide funding for the following events and guides for the 2004 and 2005 Festivals: the Family Festival, the Drive-In, the Panels and Workshops, the production of the Tribeca Film Festival Guide, and the operation of the year round Tribeca All-Access program, the products of which are featured at the Festival.